-Spicy…flavorful…my recipe for Seafood Pasta Fra Diavolo is perfection in a bowl!
+Spicy and super flavorful.
+My recipe for Seafood Pasta Fra Diavolo is perfection in a bowl!
 You would think this fancy dish is super difficult to prepare…it is NOT…the key is to layer the flavors and cook the seafood in stages.

-Local to Charlotte?
-Head on over to The Carolina Meat & Fish Co. and grab super fresh, and local seafood.
 Make this for dinner tonight!
 This recipe will feed at least four people, easily!

 Start boiling a big pot of water for your pasta.
 In a deep pan, heat up the olive oil with the anchovies.
 Melt them down…using anchovies in this way provides another level of deep flavor.